Radically Nourished

 To cause (something) to develop or grow stronger.

 Food systems connect individual and planetary health.
+The diversity of our soil is connected to the diversity of our microbiome.